mattpiccolella/adi-ddc-curriculum/How-to-Write-Curriculum.md

 For some examples, check out [my slides](https://slides.com/mattpiccolella) from last semester.
 They represent the general guidelines ADI Workshops uses in creating slides.

+# So, how can I start?
+It may seem daunting to begin writing curriculum.
+However, with these simple steps, you can be a master content writer!

+1. Find good content online for your subject.
+Places like [HTML Dog](http://htmldog.com/), [Codecademy](http://codecademy.com), and [Eloquent JavaScript](http://eloquentjavascript.net/) are great places to start.
+Also, check out ADI's [Resources page](https://adicu.com/resources) for a more comprehensive list.
+2. Outline all the sections of content you want to hit.
+For example, with an HTML curriculum, you would want to list things like Document Structure, Basic Tags, Images, Links, etc. (It may be a good idea to have someone review it at this point as well to make sure you're hitting all the important points.)
+3. Fill in the details.
+Do this with code segments, interesting pieces of information, and other things.
+4. Create simple exercises.
+For example, say you are going through JavaScript functions, create an exercise to convert pounds to kilograms.
+For bonus points, add solutions to your exercises!
+5. Issue a [pull request](https://help.github.com/articles/using-pull-requests/).
+This allows for other members of the group to give feedback, suggest edits, and check for typos before the content is added to the master copy.

+Once you have finished these steps, your content is ready and can be delivered to students!
+Woohoo!

+# Common Misconceptions
+There are many misconceptions about writing classroom content on technology subjects.
+I will address those here.

+- **You do not need to know the content already to write content.** One of the best ways to learn things is to write content for it.
+Want to learn JavaScript?
+Write content on JavaScript!
+Many of ADI's workshops are written by someone written the content as they learn the content themselves.
+- **You do not need to know Markdown like the back of your hand.** Markdown is not something you need to memorize.
+If you want something, say a list, google "Markdown lists"; the first result will give you what you need.
+Or, even more easily, use past tutorials we have written; copy and paste it to get the general structure set.
+- **You do not need to know Git.** If you are having trouble with issuing a pull request, this is a great way to learn!
+We are all very willing to help; writing content is the way I and many others learn about collaboration with Git.
+- **You are not expected to do everything yourself.** Ask for feedback often.
+Leave unfinished sections in your outline and have others fill in the details.
+Write the content and ask a partner to think of exercises.
+If you are adding to content in any way, that is awesome!
+Do as much as you can when you can.

+I hope this has been helpful!
+Now go out there and start writing awesome curriculum for our students!